 6. Align Your Type Centrally

 When it comes to typesetting the text for your invitation, it’s best to follow a traditional, tried-and-tested formula.
-Even if your invites have a modern, unconventional design, you should still align your text centrally.
+Even if your invites have a modern, unconventional design, you should still align your text centrally, as in this nautical-inspired wedding invitation.

 Why?
 Aligning text centrally makes text appear instantly more formal and important, and distinguishes the invitation as something important and notable.
 Smaller chunks of text (e.g. names and dates) also look more organized and more elegant when aligned centrally.
 Flushing the text off-center can make headers look a little messy.